thegibster/ScreenShots_to_Folder/README.md

 ### Possible Issues
 1. More testing on other systems
 2. Not enough error handling for possible race conditions
+3. Move executes and system may take a few momemts for the UI to update

 ### Possible Feature add
 1.Allow wild card search for files as well as folder to store it in